Community Shop History

 The first year was a worrying time but regular checks on the takings were very encouraging.
 By the end of the first year of trading the outstanding loans had been repaid.
 After the first year a part time, paid manager was appointed and this has proved a worthwhile investment in numerous ways.

-Sadly rural Post Office closures affected us and we now have an Outreach Post Office providing a full service on two mornings a week.
+Sadly rural Post Office closures affected us and we now have an Outreach Post Office providing a full service on one morning and one afternoon a week.

 The temporary planning permission became an issue and in 2009 the Parish Council and the Community Council produced a plan to extend the Community Centre to provide a purpose built pre-school and a permanent site for the Shop.
 Many funding sources were sought, with Sure-Start and the Plunkett Foundation providing substantial amounts.
 The building was finished in December 2010 and the new Shop was formally opened on 22nd January 2011.